 Pro tip: Prototype in both engines for a week before committing—workflow comfort matters more than hype.

 Let’s be honest: for small teams, art is usually the bottleneck.
-You’ve got one overworked artist, three feature requests, and a Steam page that still says “coming soon.”
-Traditional asset creation—concept art, textures, UI passes—takes time.
+One overworked artist.
+Three feature requests.
+A Steam page that still says “coming soon.”
+Traditional asset creation takes forever, concept art, textures, UI passes, all of it.
 Time costs money.
-And money is the one stat most indie teams can’t grind for.
+Money’s the one stat most indie teams can’t grind for, and that’s the problem nobody wants to admit.

-Tools like Midjourney and Stable Diffusion enable rapid concept art, texture drafts, and even marketing mockups.
-Instead of waiting days for exploratory thumbnails, you can generate variations in minutes.
-That speed changes decision-making (and saves morale).
+Tools like Midjourney and Stable Diffusion let you pump out concept art, texture drafts, and marketing mockups fast.
+Instead of waiting days for exploratory thumbnails, you’re generating variations in minutes.
+That speed changes everything, decision-making moves quicker, and honestly, it saves morale too.

 Pro tip: lock in a consistent prompt structure early to maintain visual cohesion across assets.

-On the programming side, AI code assistants such as GitHub Copilot suggest boilerplate, refactor clunky logic, and catch edge cases.
-It’s not infallible—but neither are we at 2 a.m.
+On the programming side, AI code assistants like GitHub Copilot handle the grunt work, boilerplate, refactoring messy logic, spotting edge cases you’d miss.
+They’re not perfect.
+Neither are you at 2 a.m.

 Here’s a simple loop I’ve used: